 Lay Mortar Base

 Set some thin plastic down on the subfloor before laying the bed of mortar.
-Mix a bag a mortar and spread it over the area where the shower base will sit.
-The mortar should be about 1" inch thick.
+Mix a bag of mortar and spread it over the area where the shower base will sit.
+The mortar should be about 1 inch thick.
 Stay away from the edges by a few inches to make the cleanup easier.
 The fins on the bottom of the shower base will embed in the mortar, creating a very rigid shower floor that won't flex when you walk on it.

 06 of 06

 Set and Anchor the Base

 Set the shower base onto the mortar and level it carefully.
 Tighten the drain into place on the drain line.
 Test the drain by pouring water into the shower base.
 If you have access to the space below the shower, observe it from beneath the floor to check for leaks.

 Some shower bases come with screws and brackets to attach the base to the wall studs.
 Otherwise, you can use screws with large heads (such as roofing nails) to attach the flanges on the shower base to the wall studs.

 Let the shower base sit overnight for the mortar to set up before stepping into the base any more.